The axiom that esoteric teachings be shared freely

-The Gnostic Society Samael Aun Weor is a world-wide organization of gnostic schools and centers dedicated to spreading the light of the teachings, and each is run and funded independently.
+The Gnostic Society Samael Aun Weor is a world-wide organization of schools and centers dedicated to spreading the gnostic teachings, and each is run and funded independently.

 In the United States and Australia most gnostic instructors have another job besides teaching gnosis in order to live, and the aim is to have donations simply cover the cost of running the school.